techreturners/002-fundamentals/docs/TASKS.md

 ## 1) Fixing the test

-There is currently 1 test - if you run the test `npm run test` you'll notice that it is failing.
+There is currently one test - if you run the test `npm run test` you'll notice that it is failing.

 Work out how to ensure this test now passes.